bpucker/RNA-Seq_analysis/README.md

 ## Pellegrinelli et al. - PEPD RNA-Seq analyses

-The following scripts inside this resporoty were used in Pellegrinelli et al. 2022:
+The following scripts inside this resporoty were used in Pellegrinelli et al.:

 reads2counts.py \
 get_mapping_stats.py \